EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Uncharmable (14)

-{% hint style="info" %}
+!!! info
       Uncharmable, denoted by special attack 14 or "C" (old code), makes the NPC immune to charm effects.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |